-The answers to these questions should drive the decision of whether you stick with your current CRM or consider transitioning to a new one.
+The answers to these questions should drive the decision of whether you stick with your current CRM or consider transitioning to a new one that better accomodates multilingual customer support.
 Though migration to a new CRM might sound like a crazy hassle now, imagine how difficult it will be after your support content has quintupled because you are supporting five new languages.
 Or ten.
 Now is the time to make that change if a change is in order.

 At Language I/O we work extensively with two of the top CRM platforms out there: Oracle Service Cloud and Salesforce.
 I can tell you that both provide out-of-the-box, multi-language support but both also require that CRM administrators put some thought into multilingual workflows and how the ongoing translation process is going to be handled.
 Translating articles into another language is the easy part.
 But what happens after the initial translation when you want to just update one paragraph in a long article?